kalkun/Thesis/analysis/post_scope_experiments/README.md

 - [X] Experiment without any auxilliary tasks
 - [X] Experiment without protest label but with visual attributes
 - [X] Experiment with two FC layers and dropout, one for each task
+- [ ] Experiment training the network first on auxilliary tasks and then on the main task

 These experiments are generally in two different categories:
  1. Experiments based on `UCLA_model_UCLA_dataset_without_visual_attributes.ipynb`